Faculty Housing Plans

 Historically, many of the houses in the immediate neighborhood of the Institute, between Mercer Road and Springdale Avenue, have been too large to be affordable for Institute Faculty, and, as real estate prices escalated rapidly in Princeton over the past twenty-five years, many of those more appropriately scaled have become unaffordable.
 The absence of suitable local housing is far more acute now than it was thirty-five years ago, when 55 to 60 percent of the current Faculty lived in neighborhood houses.
-Of the twenty-seven current members of the Faculty, only eleven live in houses in the neighborhood.

 Where are the new housing units going to be located on the IAS campus?
 Will anything be visible from the Princeton Battlefield State Park?

 The Faculty housing project site lies directly between existing faculty houses and the Institute’s main campus.
 In 2018, the Institute for Advanced Study and the American Battlefield Trust closed on the Trust’s $4 million purchase of 14.85 acres, adjacent to the current Princeton Battlefield State Park.
 The land will be preserved while enabling the Institute to complete construction of new housing for its faculty on its campus.
 The newly acquired land, which will eventually be conveyed to New Jersey as an addition to the existing Princeton Battlefield State Park, includes approximately two-thirds of the Maxwell’s Field property, along with an additional 1.12-acre tract north of the property.
 To make the acquisition possible, the Institute reduced the footprint of its housing project by substituting a new plan to build 16 townhomes for its original proposal to subdivide lots for seven single-family houses and eight townhouses.